hackerb9/lsix/README.md

 terminal escape sequences to try to figure out your foreground and background colors.
 (Foreground is used for the text fill color.)

-In the first example below, after running lsix in a white on black xterm, I sent an escape sequence to swap foreground and background colors.
-When I ran lsix again, lsix detected it and changed the background color to white.
+In the first example below, after running `lsix` in a white on black xterm, I sent an escape sequence to swap foreground and background colors.
+When I ran it again, `lsix` detected it and changed the background color to white.
 Of course, you can pick whatever default colors you want (e.g., `xterm -bg blue`, in the second example below).